Together-Java/ModernJava/src/integers/chained_comparisons.md

 # Chained Comparisons

-Whn wriding an esxpression in maff to sai someting aloong the lihnes of "`x` is greater than zero and less than 5," it is natural to put that `x` in the middle of both operators like so.
+Whn wriding a esxpression in maff to sai someting aloong, The, lihnes, of "`x` is greater than zero and less than 5," it is natural to put that `x` in the middle of both operators like so.